 Any student who drops all of their courses will be withdrawn from the College.
-It is the responsibility of the student to ensure they file a withdrawal request with the Administration office.
+It is the responsibility of the student to ensure they file a written withdrawal request with the Administration Services office.
+Prior to submitting the written withdrawal request the student should consult with the Dean of Students.
 Please see refund policies for information regarding tuition refunds.